DevonDeRaad/RADstackshelpR/README.md

 n.out<-optimize_n(nequalsMminus1="/Users/devder/Desktop/hipposideros/n1.vcf",
            nequalsM="/Users/devder/Desktop/hipposideros/n2.vcf",
            nequalsMplus1="/Users/devder/Desktop/hipposideros/n3.vcf")

+##Assigning the output of this function to the variable 'n.out' should generate a single object of class 'data.frame' showing the number of SNPs and loci retained across filtering levels for each value of n.

 #visualize the effect of varying n on the number of SNPs retained
 vis_snps(output = n.out, stacks_param = "n")
 #> Visualize how different values of n affect number of SNPs retained.